mebe-odoo/mebe-odoo.github.io/docs/tco/exercises/realty_management_3.md

 ## New Security Groups

-To better manage the responsabilities and permissions of their employees, the agency wants to separate their system users into three new groups: Property Managers, Tenancy Managers & Tenancy Agents.
+To better manage the responsibilities and permissions of their employees, the agency wants to separate their system users into three new groups: Property Managers, Tenancy Managers & Tenancy Agents.

-Property Managers can read, write, create and unlink both Properties & Tenancies Tenancy Managers and Tenancy Agents are only able read, write, create and unlink Tenancies.
+Property Managers can read, write, create and unlink both Properties & Tenancies.
+Tenancy Managers and Tenancy Agents are only able to read, write, create and unlink Tenancies.

 These new groups should be grouped under a new **Realty Management** category.